 - Bake for 40-45 minutes or until a toothpick inserted in the middle comes out clean.
 Let cool.

 - Meanwhile, prepare frosting.
 Place butter in large bowl.
 With electric mixer, beat on medium until creamy.
 Gradually add the sugar and water.
 Add zest and beat on medium high until smooth, about 2-3 minutes.
+If it's too thick, add a little more water.
 Pour frosting in a ziploc bag.
 Seal and cut corner, then pipe frosting on top of cake.
 Add garnish, if desired.
 Store covered in refrigerator for up to 5 days.

 Check out more great pumpkin recipes here...